go-siris/siris/README.md

 The `httptest` package is your way for end-to-end HTTP testing, it uses the httpexpect library created by our friend, [gavv](https://github.com/gavv).

-A simple test is located to [./_examples/intermediate/httptest/main_test.go](https://github.com/kataras/iris/blob/master/_examples/intermediate/httptest/main_test.go)
+A simple test is located to [./_examples/intermediate/httptest/main_test.go](https://github.com/go-siris/siris/blob/master/_examples/intermediate/httptest/main_test.go)

 Philosophy
 ------------

-The Iris philosophy is to provide robust tooling for HTTP, making it a great solution for single page applications, web sites, hybrids, or public HTTP APIs.
-Keep note that, today, iris is faster than apache+nginx itself.
+The Siris philosophy is to provide robust tooling for HTTP, making it a great solution for single page applications, web sites, hybrids, or public HTTP APIs.
+Keep note that, today, siris is faster than apache+nginx itself.

-Iris does not force you to use any specific ORM or template engine.
+Siris does not force you to use any specific ORM or template engine.
 With support for the most popular template engines, you can quickly craft your perfect application.

 People
 ------------

-The author of Iris is [@kataras](https://github.com/kataras).
+The original author of Iris is [@kataras](https://github.com/kataras).

 However the real Success of Iris belongs to you with your bug reports and feature requests that made this Framework so Unique.

 ### Legends

-I really need to thank each one of them because they stood up[♡](https://github.com/kataras/iris#support) to keep this project alive and active.
+I really need to thank each one of them because they stood up[♡](https://github.com/go-siris/siris#support) to keep this project alive and active.

 [Juan Sebastián Suárez Valencia](https://github.com/Juanses) donated 20 EUR at September 11 of 2016